thanasip/DemandController/README.md

 0. Make sure you're unsubscribed from the workshop version
 1. Clone the code
 2. Build the project
-3. Copy the output DLL to the AppData mod folder
+3. Copy the output DLL to the AppData mod folder (the VS solution _should_ do this)
 4. Run the game

 # Contributing